gammapy/gammapy/docs/irf/index.rst

 Introduction
 ============
-Typically the IRFs are stored in the form of multidimensional tables giving the probability distribution for the total number of gamma like events as well as the reconstructed position and energy.
+Typically the IRFs are stored in the form of multidimensional tables giving the response functions such as the distribution of gamma-like events or the probability density functions of the reconstructed energy and position.

 For a more detailed definition of the response function you are invited to read :ref:`irf-theory`.